By Bachchat staff

 - Tour Lake Wakatipu on the TSS Earnslaw

-- Take the gondola to the top of the town
+- Take the gondola to the top of the town and mountain bike down

 - Drive to nearby Arrowtown for a peep into the region’s goldmining history